Double amputee aims for Everest record

 In the meantime, the former Gurkha says he just needs to keep on keeping on.
 "Train hard, fight easy" is the military mindset Magar says he is putting into action.

-More ominously he also invokes the Gurkha motto, "It is better to die than to live like a coward."
+More ominously he also invokes the Gurkha motto, "It is better to die than be a coward."
 As a father to three young children, it begs the question why he would take such a risk.

 "Initially my wife said, 'Stay at home and look after your children ... they have gone through a lot,'" he says.
 "But this is what I want to do."
 He's clear-eyed about the dangers of the climb and says he is "completely prepared" should the worst happen.

-Note: Correction: The story has been updated to correct the Gurkha motto.